irods-contrib/irods_tools_lustre/README.md

 ```
 /location/to/lcap/src/lcapd/lcapd -c /etc/lcapd.conf&

 ```

+3. Perform iinit to connect to the default iRODS host..

-3. Run the iRODS/Lustre connector.
+4. Run the iRODS/Lustre connector.

 ```
 /path/to/lustre_irods_connector